docker/docs/install/index.md

 For a given year-month release, Docker releases both CE and EE variants concurrently.
 EE is a superset of the code delivered in CE.
-Docker maintains publicly visible repositories for the CE code, as well as private repositories for the EE code.
+Docker maintains publicly visible repositories for the CE code as well as private repositories for the EE code.
 Automation (a bot) is used to keep the branches between CE and EE in sync so as features and fixes are merged on the various branches in the CE repositories (upstream), the corresponding EE repositories and branches are kept in sync (downstream).
-While Docker and our partners make every effort to minimize merge conflicts between CE and EE, occasionally they will happen and we'll work hard to resolve them in a timely fashion.
+While Docker and its partners make every effort to minimize merge conflicts between CE and EE, occasionally they will happen, and Docker will work hard to resolve them in a timely fashion.

 ## Next release